Makeup Looks for all Face Shapes: 5 Ways to Highlight Your Best Features

 While contouring can give your face angles, it tends to make people look older.
 Bronzer, however, does the opposite.
 Contour is usually a dark shade that is applied where shadows would naturally fall on your face — under the cheekbones, on your temples, along the hairline, on the sides of the nose, and along the jawline.
 Bronzer, on the other hand, is a warmer shade with peach or pink undertones that is applied on top of the cheekbones and sometimes over the nose.

 To create a warm, flattering glow, use POND’S Instabright Glow Up Cream Golden Sunshine.
-A hybrid product that combines makeup and skin care, this has hydrating hyaluronic acid and brightening Vitamin B3 to care for the skin, as well as light-reflecting particles that render skin with a long-lasting, illuminating shimmer.
+A hybrid product that combines makeup and skin care, this has and to care for the skin, as well as light-reflecting particles that render skin with a long-lasting, illuminating shimmer.

 To remove makeup, use a hydrating cleanser like Eskinol Naturals Micellar Water Hydrate with natural aloe extracts.
 This formula removes excess oil without drying the skin and effectively removes all traces of dirt and makeup.